REI Super Member profile

-REI Super: What do you like about the real estate business?
+REI Super: What do you like about working in real estate?

-REI Super: What do you see as the main challenges of working in real estate?
+REI Super: What are the challenges of real estate for you?

 This information has been prepared and published by REI Superannuation Fund Pty Ltd ABN 68 056 044 770 RSE L0000314 AFSL.
 240569.
 REI Super ABN 76 641 658 449 and RSE R1000412 MySuper unique identifier 76641658449129 for the general information of members of REI Super.
 It does not take into account any member’s individual financial objectives, financial situation or needs.